DETAILED ACTION

 Greyscale

-However, Prakash teaches wherein the time period for forming the serial connection of stages increases as the temperature of the nonvolatile memory device increases (Absr.
+However, Prakash teaches wherein a unit time required to change the serial connection of stages increases as the temperature of the nonvolatile memory device increases (Absr.
 "When a word line voltage refresh operation or read operation is performed", "the operation is performed with a power-saving technique such as reducing a ramp up rate of a voltage pulse, ramping up the voltage pulse in multiple steps".
-See also Fig. 9C.
-As noted in the indefiniteness rejection above, this claim is interpreted as is consistent with the original disclosure to mean "the time interval between activating subsequent serial connections of stages increases as the temperature of the nonvolatile memory device increases").
+See also Fig. 9C.).

 Baek, Thorp and Prakash are from the same field of endeavor as applicants’ invention being directed to using a series of charge pumps as a voltage generator for a memory array.
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Baek’s stage-controlled charge pump cascade with Thorp’s embedded temperature sensor and Prakash’s teaching of reducing the word line ramp rate to reduce power.
-Doing so would improve the longevity of the device and improve the data integrity over a wider operating range.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Baek’s stage controller (which already outputs control signals to sequentially form stages on a timed basis) and charge pump cascade to increase the timing interval ("unit time") between stages activations as temperature rises, in view of Prakash's teaching of increasing time and or reducing ramp rate with temperature, and with Thorp’s embedded temperature sensor and teaching of adjusting pump operations based on temperature-dependent conditions.
+Doing so would reduce peak/average current and heat generation during word line voltage setup at higher temperatures (which is a known goal in nonvolatile memory devices) and thereby improve the longevity of the device and improve data integrity over a wider operating range.

 Regarding claim 3, Baek, Thorp and Prakash combined disclose the limitations of claim 1.